PrivateAIM/documentation/src/guide/deployment/hub-storage.md

 If you want to enable storage replication, you need to:
 1. Prepare your k8s nodes
 2. Install OpenEBS into your k8s cluster
-3. Configure the your Application (FLAME Hub) to use the new storage class
+3. Configure your Application (FLAME Hub) to use the new storage class

 ## Node Setup
 Before installing OpenEBS, you must prepare the k8s nodes you want to use for mayastor.